rachelrakov/Intro_to_Machine_Learning/sections/supervised_classification.md

-# Supervised Classification Algorithm with sklearn!
+# Supervised Classification with sklearn

 One of the best things about sklearn is the simplicity of its syntax.